Hendra virus: Outbreak in Australia

 As of June 2014, a total of fifty outbreaks of Hendra virus have occurred in Australia, all involving infection of horses.
-As a result of these events, eighty-three horses have died or been euthanized.
-A further four died or were euthanized as a result of possible Hendra infection.
+Since 1994, Hendra virus has been the cause of death in over 100 horses.
+Most cases have been the result of spillover infection from flying-foxes.
+Others have been the result of direct transmission from infected horses.

 Case fatality rate in humans is 60% and in horses 75%.

 Four of these outbreaks have spread to humans as a result of direct contact with infected horses.
 On 26 July 2011 a dog living on the Mt Alford property was reported to have HeV antibodies, the first time an animal other than a flying fox, horse, or human has tested positive outside an experimental situation.

-These events have all been on the east coast of Australia, with the most northern event at Cairns, Queensland and the event furthest south at Kempsey, New South Wales.
+These events have all been on the east coast of Australia, with the most northern event at Cairns, Queensland and the event furthest south at Scone, New South Wales.
 Until the event at Chinchilla, Queensland in July 2011, all outbreak sites had been within the distribution of at least two of the four mainland flying foxes (fruit bats); Little red flying fox, (Pteropus scapulatus), black flying fox, (Pteropus alecto), grey-headed flying fox, (Pteropus poliocephalus) and spectacled flying fox, (Pteropus conspicillatus).
 Chinchilla is considered to be only within the range of little red flying fox and is west of the Great Dividing Range.
 This is the furthest west the infection has ever been identified in horses.

 The timing of incidents indicates a seasonal pattern of outbreaks.
 Initially this was thought to possibly be related to the breeding cycle of the little red flying foxes.
 These species typically give birth between April and May.
 Subsequently, however, the Spectacled flying fox and the Black flying fox have been identified as the species more likely to be involved in infection spillovers.

 Timing of outbreaks also appears more likely during the cooler months when it is possible the temperature and humidity are more favourable to the longer term survival of the virus in the environment.

 There is no evidence of transmission to humans directly from bats, and, as such it appears that human infection only occurs via an intermediate host, a horse.
 Despite this in 2014 the NSW Government approved the destruction of flying fox colonies.